coenmooij/transport-ui/README.md

 So you can just use it, and it will work, but you can configure or structure from outside.
 To facilitate this, I rely heavily on content projection.

+## Features

+The app has a sign-up link on the page and button in header.
+Click each to go to the signup form.

+There is an additional constraint on the email field, which was not described in the assignment.
+However, I wanted to use an async validator.
+So that's why.

+> Note from me: UX is suboptimal with the way the errors are shown while you're still filling in the form.
+Can be solved
+> with a different UX approach.
+Need a UX-Professional for a consistent approach among forms.

+## Developer's Note

+In regard to the technology/stack being appropriate for the assigment.
+That's an interesting question.
+As the assignment is both to give an indication of your level of skill, but also pragmatism and ability to deliver when asked.

+I consider myself a 10x developer, but in order to accomplish that level of speed, you need an iterative approach, a bit of freedom and a good team/process.
+Tools and code quality should be facilitating this and be of the level of quality that allows the dev-team to focus on providing quality features to the users.

 ## Running locally